sslyutov/MedelOpt_SNIRF_Homer3/snirf_hdf5_homer3.md

 ### stim1, stim2, ..., stimN Groups

-These groups describe stimulus (trigger) events.
+These groups describe stimulus (trigger) events as well as manually set markers in AcqKnowledge.
 MedelOpt may support up to 4 triggers.
 Each `stim` group corresponds to one auxiliary trigger.
-Also a stim group create for each manual trigger set from AcqKnowledge.
+Also a stim group is created for each manual trigger set from AcqKnowledge.
 The duration for manual trigger is set to .001 second as a minimal value.
 The total number of stim groups depends on a number of event sources registered during a data acquisition.

 | Field   | Type                             | Description                                                                 |